builders-blueprint-series/from-coder-to-engineer/front/conceptual-ideas.md

 Engineer is a mentality, not a title

-- Good software comes from wanting to write good software
+- Good software comes from wanting to write good software (no silver bullet library, framework, architecture)
 - Code is a by-product
 - Remove yourself from your code
 - Code and coders are cheap